Early, Middle & Exceptional Education

 B.S., Dhaka University (Bangladesh), 1984; M.Ed., Edinboro University of Pennsylvania, 1991; Ed.D., Indiana University of Pennsylvania, 2000

-Hower, Aileen; Assistant Professor
+Hower, Aileen; Associate Professor

 College of Education and Human Services